gekas145/MuffiaBot/README.md

 ## Rules

 On game beginning each player gets a role.
-There is usually 1 `Detective`, 1/2/3(depending on number of players) `Mafioso`, all other players are `Innocent`.
+Roles can be divided into 2 groups: innocents(`Innocent`, `Detective`, `Doctor`) and villains(`Mafioso`).
+Innocents aim to free their city from villains and villains want to eliminate innocents, so that they start to dominate.

 Game itself has 2 phases: night and day.

 ### Night

-During the night players with special abilities(`Detective`, `Doctor`, `Mafioso`) are asked by the bot to perform some actions, e.g. `Mafia` votes for their victim.
+During the night players with special abilities(`Detective`, `Doctor`, `Mafioso`) are asked by the bot to perform some actions, e.g. `Mafioso` vote for their victim.

 ### Day

-During the day night victims names are displayed in group chat along with their roles and all alive players have time to chat and determine who is `Mafioso`, the day ends with lynching vote.
+During the day night victims names are displayed in group chat along with their roles and all alive players have time to debate and determine who is `Mafioso`, the day ends with lynching vote.
 Only player receiving more than a half of all possible votes gets lynched with his role revealed.

 ### Game end

-The game continues till all `Mafioso` are killed off or they start to dominate.
+The game continues till all villains are killed off or they start to dominate.

 ### Roles